gabriellecalise/women/README.md

 I added my Highcharts pie chart to the violence slide but I can't get it to show up.

 The @media query was way more challenging than I thought.
 It is very difficult to make the background images in the introduction responsive and I'm not sure how to fix it.
 In the end, I decided to remove the background images completely.
 The site looks plain, but I would rather have a plain site than one that looks hideous.

+Final thoughts

+This project was so much more work than I thought it would be.
+Things behaved strangely, the sections and divs were tricky, and configuring the whole thing for mobile devices was an absolute nightmare.
+But I did it!
+It's done.
+I'm happy with it.

+I could NOT figure out how to get captions to display underneath each photo in a way that looked good.
+They either loaded way faster or slower than the image, or they did not appear in the right location.
+Absolute positioning worked very well on pictures inside of each of the three issues, but the positioning was so tricky on the intro portion of the site where there were a series of sections that each had background images stretched to 100%.
+The captions would show up in random places and I could not make them appear neatly where I wanted them to go.
+I thought about manually adding each caption to the photo itself in Photoshop, but that's just asking for trouble since the photos are going to stretch to fit different screens and I didn't want to risk the words getting cut off.
+After much deliberation, my solution was just to link to a page where people could learn about the project and read about the photos that were used.
+It was not ideal, but at least this way I could know for certain that the photo credits would show up.